A Microlocal Approach to Renormalization in Stochastic PDEs: Introduction

-With the new structures introduced it is possible to revert the attention back to Equation \eqref{Eq: intro differential equation} and to Equation \eqref{Eq: intro integral equation}.
-If one focuses the attention to the sequences as in Equation \eqref{Eq: intro perturbative sequence} or in Equation \eqref{Eq: intro fixed point sequence}, each term in the expansion can be given meaning in terms of the functionals of the algebra $\mathcal{A}_{\cdot Q}$.
-Evaluation at the configuration $\varphi=0$ gives rise to the expectation value of each term in the series.
-In addition we have control on the renormalization freedoms present in the definition without going through any regularizing procedure.
-Furthermore, by working with the algebra $\mathcal{A}_{\bullet Q}$ we can also keep track of the correlation functions between the underlying random fields.
 Yet one should bear in mind that the algebraic method does not offer any information on the convergence, neither of Equation \eqref{Eq: intro perturbative sequence} nor of Equation \eqref{Eq: intro fixed point sequence} but it allows only to give precise meaning to each term of the series.
 Any improvement in this direction goes through a better understanding of how one can intermingle the whole framework of regularity structures with the algebraic one.

 .3cm

 The work is organized as follows: In Section \ref{Sec: Basic definitions} we discuss the general framework we are working with.
 In particular we introduce the notion of functional-valued distributions, the space $\mathcal{D}^\prime_{\mathrm{C}}(M;\operatorname{Pol})$ and its main analytic properties.
 We discuss how to endow such space with an algebra structure via a deformation of the pointwise one by means of a smooth integral kernel.
 In Section \ref{Sec: construction of AcdotQ} we discuss the construction of the algebra $\mathcal{A}_{\cdot Q}$ proving an existence theorem.
 In Section \ref{Sec: Correlations and bulletQ product} we focus instead on the correlations between the random field discussing the algebra $\mathcal{A}_{\bullet_Q}$ and proving an existence theorem.
 In Section \ref{Sec: Uniqueness theorems} we discuss the freedom in the construction both of $\mathcal{A}_{\cdot Q}$ and of $\mathcal{A}_{\bullet Q}$.
 In Section \ref{Sec: Application to the Phi3d Model} we apply the algebraic approach to a concrete example: the $\Phi^3_d$ model.
 We analyze it at a perturbative level discussing up to the first order both the solutions of the underlying SPDE and their two-point correlations.
 Finally in Section \ref{Sec: Diverging diagrams in the sub-critical case} we show within the algebraic framework that, in the so-called sub-critical cases, {\it i.e.} $d=2,3$ the number of distributions needing to be renormalized is finite.
 In the appendix we outline succinctly some basic definitions and notions from microlocal analysis, in particular the notion of scaling degree which plays a key role in studying whether a distribution can be renormalized and whether some freedom in this process occurs.